 High-throughput methods for quantifying neuroanatomy

-Along with a team of researchers at Argonne National Laboratory, the NerDS lab is working to develop data analysis pipelines for mapping brains with X-ray microCT and nanoCT.
+Along with researchers at Argonne National Laboratory, the NerDS lab is working to develop data analysis pipelines for mapping brains with X-ray microCT and nanoCT.
 Our results demonstrate that X-ray sources can be used with image parsing techniques to rapidly quantify neuroanatomy at the mesoscale over large brain volumes without sectioning.
 We are currently exploring ways in which our techniques can be used to investigate intact thalamocortical pathways, as well as combined with electron microscopy to obtain multi-modal brain maps.

 Low-dimensional signal models